lockvoid/cachebay/docs/MUTATIONS.md

 ## Next steps

-Continue to `SUBSCRIPTIONS.md` to stream network updates and keep the cache live.
+Continue to [SUBSCRIPTIONS.md](./SUBSCRIPTIONS.md) to learn about streaming real-time updates via WebSocket or SSE transports.

 ## See also